harsh17-bit/Match-Prediction/README.md

 # Installation
 To use the IPL Match Winner Prediction, follow these steps:

-1. Clone this repository to your local machine: git clone https://github.com/sanidhyajadaun/IPL-Match-Winner-Prediction <br>
+1. Clone this repository to your local machine: git clone https://github.com/harsh17-bit/Match-Prediction <br>
-2. cd ipl-match-winner-prediction
+2. cd Match-Predicction
 3. Install the required Python packages: pip install -r requirements.txt

 # Interface